Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — John Cena (@JohnCena) February 27, 2017

-Wrestlers like Paul Wight, or the Big Show, as his wrestling fans know him, have been in the WWE ring for a long time and wrestling, like any contact sport has an earlier retirement age than most careers.
+Wrestlers like Paul Wight — or the Big Show, as his wrestling fans know him — have been in the WWE ring for a long time, and wrestling, like any contact sport, has an earlier retirement age than most careers.

-You might be able to work in an office until you are 70 and beyond, but you won’t catch a 70-year-old wrestler flying off the ropes to body slam an opponent.
+You might be able to work in an office until you are 70 and beyond, but you won’t catch a 70-year-old wrestler flying off the ropes to bodyslamming an opponent.
 Once the wrestling years wane, what’s next?
-This is a question many of the WWE greats have faced and a question the big name wrestlers of today will eventually face in the future.
+This is a question many WWE greats have faced and one that big-name wrestlers of today will eventually face in the future.

 1985: